Looking for women’s snowboarding gear is a lot like looking for a G-spot.

 - How to decide whether to rent/buy certain items

 - How not to accidentally send a pair of snow pants to your ex-boyfriend’s mother’s house when panic buying on eBay.
 Which is always a helpful thing to know how to not do.

 A quick overview of women’s snowboarding gear: what you’ll need for your trip

-A good quality snowboarding jacket
+A good quality snowboarding hoodie or jacket

 And of course, a snowboard.